 Average Power Handling

-The average power, as we’ve discussed, is equal to the RMS voltage squared divided by the resistance (or impedance at the given frequency) of the speaker.
+As we’ve discussed, the average power is equal to the RMS voltage squared divided by the resistance (or impedance at the given frequency) of the speaker.

 It would also be equal to the RMS current times the RMS voltage (P = I • V).

 However, power handling is rarely, if ever, given as “average.”
 Rather, it is given as the somewhat confusing RMS value.

 Continuous Power Handling

 Continuous power handling (often called inaccurately “RMS power”) is the wattage that a speaker can comfortably handle for an extended period of time.

 To arrive at this value, manufacturers can actually test the speaker’s limits by running pink noise through the speakers for hours on end.